 The industrial world has relied on compressed air for over 100 years.
-Multiple types of air compressors have been used, including piston and rotary screw types.
-What is common between these, is that they use oil to lubricate the moving parts, to help sealing the compressor.
+Multiple types of air compressors have been used, including piston compressors and rotary screw compressors.
+What is common between these, is that they use oil to lubricate the moving parts, to help sealing the air compressor.
 Oil is a good lubricant to keep metals from contact with each other.
-In some compressor types like the oil-flooded screw compressors, the oil also functions as a heat transfer medium.
+In some air compressor types like the oil-flooded screw compressors, the oil also functions as a heat transfer medium.
 However, it is evident that oil-contamination is an important risk to consider and must be avoided.

 Most people never come to think twice about these various roles the oil in air compressor plays.
 This very same compressor lubricating oil can end up in the product it helps to produce through compressed air that touches it – and in the air we all inhale with the breaths we take…and there is a lot of it!